josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📺_Money_Talks_Media/🧬_cambridge_analytica_genealogy.md

 # 🧬 Cambridge Analytica Genealogy
 **First created:** 2025-09-14 | **Last updated:** 2025-10-04
-*Tracing the persistence of data-driven psychological manipulation from Cambridge Analytica to its modern successors across media, politics, and crisis management*
+*Tracing the persistence of data-driven psychological manipulation from Cambridge Analytica to its modern successors across media, politics, and crisis management.*

 ---